 I met Pastor Weaver at the Captain D's in Fitzgerald, Georgia to discuss how his Christian identity and personal views of the South's convoluted history work together for the glory of God.
 He explained his method of preaching like this, "I will take the biblical principles that are applicable and demonstrate how the hand of God has worked in history."

-Most groups taking part in Civil War reenactments don't allow women to perform in roles of battle.
-Hardman's film seeks to document the lives of female reenactors who dress in male costume to portray soldiers in the Civil War and brings to light that an estimated 400-1000 soldiers of the War were actually women disguised as men.
+Most groups taking part in Civil War reenactments don't allow women to perform in battle.
+J.R.
+Hardman found that out after being denied permission to join her first Civil War reenactment group.
+She was instead prompted to join up with the other civilian women wearing hoop skirts and frilly bonnets on the sidelines.
+Hardman refused to be relegated to the sidelines of the battle field and has since performed a military impression at every event she has participated in throughout her time as a Civil War reenactor.
+Hardman's documentary film, "Reenactress,” seeks to document the lives of female reenactors who dress in male costume to portray soldiers in the Civil War.
+The film also brings to light that an estimated 400-1,000 soldiers in the Civil War were actually women disguised as men

 The Breedlove sisters, Sheila and Susie.

 The Breedlove property once belonged to General Thomas Stonewall Jackson as part of a 13 acre farm he owned in Lexington, Virginia during the 1860's.